center-key/run-scripts-util/README.md

 ```

 ### 2. Debug a command
-To manually run a sinlge command, use `npx` from the terminal plus the `--only` flag.
+To manually run a single command, use `npx` from the terminal plus the `--only` flag.

 For example, to run the third command in the `compile` group by itself:
 ```shell